RoosterDragon/Desktop-Ponies/Content/readme.txt

 -New option: Slowdown factor.
 Slows the application (including animations) down by the amount specified.

-V1.40 TEST 1:
+V1.40 TEST 1

 -Angel, Rainbow Dash, and Winona had behavior durations that didn't make sense (Maximum larger than Minimum).
 Fixed -Hoity Toity, 80's Cheerilee and Elsie all had invalid parameters in some of their behaviors for following.
 Fixed.

 New and updated art:

-+Lily
++Lily by Bot-chan
-+Violet
++Violet by Vulcan539
-+Pinkie Pie summersault and Oink, Oink animations +Daring do
++Pinkie Pie summersault and Oink, Oink animations by DeathPony +Daring do by Anonymous (Heh, fitting!)
-+Mr Cake
++Mr Cake by Bot-Chan and Anonycat
-+Update to Mysterious Mare Do Well
++Update to Mysterious Mare Do Well by JavaNut
-+Mjolna
++Mjolna by Anonymous
-+Dr Woof's hourglass twirl
++Dr Woof's hourglass twirl by Anonycat
-+Rainbow beepbeep
++Rainbow beepbeep by Felix-0
-+Master
++Master by Anonycat
-+Spike's Moustache
++Spike's Moustache by Anonymous + Anonycat
-+Sleeping Rarity
++Sleeping Rarity by Miriam the Bat
-+Applejack’s Nightmare Night costume.
++Applejack's Nightmare Night costume.
-+AJ lasso + pose animations
-+Derpy's "Just don't know what went wrong"
++AJ lasso + pose animations by Starstep and Bot-Chan +Derpy's "Just don't know what went wrong" by The Coop

 -Those of you with very large screens (?) will no longer get overflow errors when clicking ponies.
 -The old behavior of hiding the pony when opening up other windows in the editor has been restored.